dnb-solutionengineering/RecruitmentChallenge/BackendChallenge.md

-# D&amp;B Solution Engineering Recruitment Challenge
+# D&amp;B Solution Engineering Backend Challenge

 Thank you for taking the time to do our technical test.
 It consists of two parts: